Merge Rules

 The address with the most populated fields is kept in the master record.

-Available for field types: Address compound fields.
+Available for Address compound fields.

 Yes